nasa/trick/docs/documentation/running_a_simulation/Input-File.md

 Many of Trick's functions can be called using Python commands in the input file (or via the variable server) to perform various operations or to customize/configure Trick.

-Look for a Trick flag icon like this beside each user callable function for details in the Class pages listed below.

 ### I Just Want to Know How Do I Set this Value...

 [Continue to Runtime GUIs](runtime_guis/Runtime-GUIs)